-We introduce MapReduce-MergeBroadcast[3], called MR-MB from here onwards, as a generic programming model to represent data-intensive iterative MapReduce applications.
+This section introduces MapReduce-MergeBroadcast[3], called MR-MB from here onwards, as a generic programming model to represent data-intensive iterative MapReduce applications.
 Programming models of most of the current iterative MapReduce frameworks can be specified as MR-MB.